-By selecting the “Data acquisition/Sound card calibration” option from the main menu, you will open a calibration dialog where you can create a calibration file in 6 simple steps:
+By selecting the “Data acquisition/Sound card calibration” option from the main menu, you can open a calibration dialog where you can create a calibration file in 6 simple steps:

 All calibration files should be saved in the “Calibration” folder located in the SIGVIEW's application data directory (usually C:\Documents and Settings\<UserName>\Application Data\Sigview\).
 Each of these calibration files can be used later for data acquisition.